horenbergerb/horenbergerb.github.io/_posts/2023-01-03-runescapesegmentation.md

 ---
 custom_excerpt: |
   "...This paper presents a weakly-supervised machine learning algorithm for video segmentation.
 By making certain assumptions, this algorithm reduces the problem of video segmentation to a problem of many low-resolution image classifications.
 The associated training data can be collected easily for certain video games by using an automated procedure.
-This is demonstrated for the video game "Old School Runescape."..."
+This is demonstrated for the video game 'Old School Runescape'..."
 tag: blog
 ---